 Amfora Hvar Grand Beach (B,L)

-Cruise to the island of Korčula, sailing past Hvar’s western
+Cruise to the island of Korčula, passing by Hvar’s western

 shore of craggy cliffs and hidden coves.
 En route, enjoy lunch